Frequently Asked Questions

 For University Employees

 If you are a qualified UK Faculty member or staff employee with a disability you may request reasonable accommodation from your supervisor, chair, dean, or the Office of Institutional Equity and Equal Opportunity by completing a Reasonable Accommodation Form.
-The form can also be found under ADA Accommodation Request Form on the UK Forms Page.
+If the disability is not obvious, you may be asked to submit sufficient medical documentation.
+Your provider may fill out the Medical Inquiry Form and sumit with the Reasonable Accommodation Form.
 You may also contact the office at

 Office of Institutional Equity and Equal Opportunity